geopython/pygeoapi/docs/source/data-publishing/ogcapi-tiles.rst

              mimetype: application/vnd.mapbox-vector-tile

 .. tip::

-   On `this tutorial <https://dive.pygeoapi.io/publishing/ogcapi-tiles/#publish-pre-rendered-vector-tiles>`_  you can find detailed instructions on how-to generate tiles using tippecanoe and integrate them into pygeoapi.
+   In the diving into pygeoapi workshop `OGC API - Tiles Exercise <https://dive.pygeoapi.io/publishing/ogcapi-tiles/#publish-pre-rendered-vector-tiles>`_, detailed instructions can be found on how to generate tiles using tippecanoe and integrate them into pygeoapi.

 MVT-elastic
 ^^^^^^^^^^^